 The best way to reserve your space on a trip is to call our offices or complete our online booking form.
-Return this with the trip deposit either through a telegraphic transfer (information is on our trip notes downloaded from the specific trip page) or by using our secure credit card page.
+Return this with the trip deposit either through a bank transfer payment (information is in our trip notes downloaded from the specific trip page) or by using our secure credit card page.
 Phone our New Zealand head office on +643 443 8711 (Monday - Friday, 9:00am - 5:30pm PST + 19 hours) or Freephone 1-866-757-8722 from North America.

 I love the photographs in your brochure and on your website, are they for sale?

 Yes, our images are available for licensing or purchase.

 What is the best equipment for photography in Alpine environments?

 There is an extensive section in our reference notes, which are sent out on receipt of your trip registration form and deposit, explaining about photography in the mountains.

 Remember photos are wonderful records of your expedition but keep camera gear simple and light to best enjoy the trip you are on.
 Disposable and digital cameras are the lightest weight, but all cameras have maintenance issues that need to be carefully considered before bringing them to high elevations.